Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 ---

 ### Note:
 To collect your own training data and train a custom model, delete the `sign_language_model.keras` file located in the `/model` directory before running the application.
 When no pre-trained model is found, the app will automatically enable the data collection and training interface.
+If you also wish to start with a clean dataset, you can delete the `sign_language.db` file in the `/database` directory to remove any existing training data.